GhanaNauticalnfo/GhanaWaters/k8s/README.md

-# Kubernetes Manifests for Snapper
+# Kubernetes Manifests for Ghana Waters

 This directory contains Kubernetes manifests organized for ArgoCD deployment using Kustomize.